Mighty Morphin Power Rangers: The Movie (video game): Game Gear

-The Game Gear version is a competitive fighting game, like the original "Game Gear" game, with the same gameplay format and game modes.
-One change that has been made from the previous is the addition of a thunderbolt-shaped power indicator next to the life gauge that gradually fills up during the course of battle until it begins to flash; during such instances, the player can perform a super move in addition to the standard special moves.
-The Game Gear version's soundtrack is made up of mostly midi versions of music from the series and Mighty Morphin Power Rangers The Album: A Rock Adventure.
+The Game Gear version is a competitive fighting game, like the original Game Gear "Mighty Morphin' Power Rangers" game, with the same gameplay format and game modes.
+One change that has been made from the previous game is the addition of a thunderbolt-shaped power indicator next to the life gauge that gradually fills up during the course of battle until it begins to flash; during such instances, the player can perform a super move in addition to the standard special moves.
+The Game Gear version's soundtrack is made up of mostly midi versions of music from the series and Mighty Morphin Power Rangers the Album: A Rock Adventure.

-The Story Mode consists of six stages with the first three stages being based on episodes from the second season of the TV show and the remaining three being based on the movie.
-In the first three stages, the player fights the first segment as one of the six Power Rangers from the TV show as they fight a series of Putty Patrols until confronting the stage boss.
-The second segment consists of a giant monster battle between the Thunder Megazord and the stage boss.
-The fourth stage is exclusively a Ranger battle against Ivan's Ooze men, while the final two stages are giant monster battles where the player controls the Ninja Mega Falconzord.
+The Story Mode consists of six levels, with the first three levels being based on episodes from the second season of the TV show, and the remaining three being based on the movie.
+In the first three levels, the player fights the first segment as one of the six Power Rangers from the TV show as they fight a series of Putty Patrollers until confronting the level boss.
+The second segment consists of a giant monster battle between the Thunder Megazord and the level boss.
+Level four is exclusively a Ranger fight against Ivan's Ooze men, while the final two are giant monster battles where the player controls the Ninja Mega Falconzord.

-Scary Larry of GamePro commented that while the Power Rangers IP is childish, the game itself is solidly designed and so would appeal to Power Rangers fans.
-He said that the graphics and sounds are mediocre in absolute terms, but better than those of most Game Gear games.
+Scary Larry of GamePro opened his review joking about the Power Rangers IP, but quickly stating that "fans of the series will love this cart".
+He generally regarded the game well, with specific compliments going to the graphics, and mentioned that the audio was "tame and repetitious, but not as annoying as other Game Gear carts".
+The game received a 4.0 for Graphics, a 4.0 for Sound, a 3.5 for Control, and a 3.5 for Fun Factor, with the max score for each category being a 5.0.